Guided Trips

 Oman

 The journey south to Salalah through the desert clips the southern edge of the Empty Quarter, a desert that covers almost a third of the Arabian Peninusla and covers some 650,000 square kilometres.
 Along the way there are several desert oases that can be magnets for migrant birds.
 Anything can and does turn up, so anticipation is always high.
-Migrants that have been encountered on recent trips have included Hume’s Warbler, Masked Shrike, Blue-cheeked Bee-eater and Red-breasted Flycatcher.
+Migrants that have been encountered here have included Hume’s Warbler, Masked Shrike, Blue-cheeked Bee-eater and Red-breasted Flycatcher.

-Before returning to Muscat we take a trip over to Masirah Island which has the potential to produce some interesting migrants and vagrants, in the past Asian Koel and Olive-backed Pipit have been encountered along with Pin-tailed Snipe, Chestnut-bellied Sandgrouse and yet more terns, gulls and waders.
+Before returning to Muscat we take a trip over to Masirah Island which has the potential to produce some interesting migrants and vagrants, in the past Forest Wagtail, Asian Koel and Olive-backed Pipit have been encountered along with Pin-tailed Snipe, Chestnut-bellied Sandgrouse and yet more terns, gulls and waders.

 All in all Oman is a fabulous birding destination, one definitely to have on the must-do list.